+(1A) The Board may delegate any power or duty of the Board under section 48C, with the consent of the CEO, to an officer or employee employed in the Department.

 (2) The delegation must be in writing executed by the Board.

 (3) A person or committee to whom a power or duty is delegated under this section cannot delegate that power or duty.